neomutt/neomutt.github.io/_dev/architectures.md

 Of course, our argument in the section
-[Operating Systems // not desirable to support](#not-desirable-to-support) also can be applies here: It's difficult to provide support for all the above architectures, because of us probably have only a AMD64 machine.
+[Operating Systems // not desirable to support](#not-desirable-to-support) also can be applies here: It's difficult to provide support for all the above architectures, because many of us probably have only a AMD64 machine.

 ## Operating Systems